 There are regrets, still.
 One is that individuals in position to intervene failed to act, possibly rescuing some children from O’Rourke’s clutches.
 Bart Nolan, a swimmer’s father who protested with placards outside meetings of the IASA – rebranded as Swim Ireland – was derided as a crank.
 On one occasion, gardaí were called to remove Nolan from picketing the association’s annual general meeting.

 If O’Rourke’s punishment has been going on a long time, it is still shorter than the protracted injuries he inflicted on the children he assaulted and raped.
-Any doubt about that can be dispelled by the emergence of a new complainant more than a quarter of a century after his name dominated the news.
+Any doubt about that can be dispelled by the emergence of a new complainant more than a quarter of a century after his crimes first dominated the news.